Table of Contents

-- The student doesn’t know visually where to put his/her fingers without having to think for a moment.
+- The student doesn’t know where to put his/her fingers without having to think for a moment.

 Study Chord Movements First

-The best way to make this easier is to start with studying where each finger needs to go when changing from one chord to another.
+Start by studying where each finger needs to go when changing from one chord to another.
 Then work on each finger individually.

 Now let’s look at the fingering for D Major: